 H. Environmental Protection Commission Review

-1. Pipeline crossing of jurisdictional wetlands or open water habitat accomplished by drilling or boring underneath the surface, such that the land surface of the wetland or the bottom of the open water habitat is not disturbed, shall not constitute destruction or degradation of the wetland or open water habitat under EPC's regulations.
+1. Pipeline crossing of jurisdictional Wetlands or open water habitat accomplished by drilling or boring underneath the surface, such that the land surface of the Wetland or the bottom of the open water habitat is not disturbed, shall not constitute destruction or degradation of the Wetland or open water habitat under EPC's regulations.
 EPC shall review any such crossings as identified by the Licensee, along with their related construction plans, and if EPC agrees and also determines that the proposed construction methods will avoid adverse impact to waters of the County, no further EPC review will be required for those crossings.
-Temporary clearing with restoration of natural contours and opportunity for natural revegetation shall not constitute destruction or degradation of the wetland or open water habitat, provided the vegetation does re-establish, and shall not be subject to EPC review except to verify that the vegetation has re-established.
+Temporary clearing with restoration of natural contours and opportunity for natural revegetation shall not constitute destruction or degradation of the Wetland or open water habitat, provided the vegetation does re-establish, and shall not be subject to EPC review except to verify that the vegetation has re-established.
 The Licensee shall provide a letter of commitment to EPC to ensure re-establishment of the natural vegetation.
-If pipeline construction is accomplished in a different manner such that wetlands or open water habitat may be degraded or destroyed, such pipeline construction shall be subject to full EPC review in accordance with this Condition and the County's land alteration review in accordance with Specific Condition B.IX.C.
-[Land Alteration Review].
+If pipeline construction is accomplished in a different manner such that Wetlands or open water habitat may be degraded or destroyed, such pipeline construction shall be subject to full EPC review in accordance with this Condition and the County's land alteration review in accordance with paragraph C. [Land Alteration Review].

-2. EPC and the Licensee agree to abide by the approval of the corridor through the State Site Certification process and the right-of-way through the Post-Certification Process, both of which may weigh other public issues than wetlands protection.
-The Licensee may, at its own discretion, propose a right-of-way or a narrowing of the corridor prior to completion of the State Site Certification process.
-In the event, EPC and the Licensee agree to abide by the approval of the narrowed corridor or right-of-way through the State Site Certification process.
+2. EPC and the Licensee agree to abide by the approval of the Corridor through the State Site Certification process and the Right-of-Way through the Post-Certification Process, both of which may weigh other public issues than Wetlands protection.
+The Licensee may, at its own discretion, propose a Right-of-Way or a narrowing of the Corridor prior to completion of the State Site Certification process.
+In the event, EPC and the Licensee agree to abide by the approval of the narrowed Corridor or Right-of-Way through the State Site Certification process.

-3. To initiate the EPC review process, the Licensee will submit to EPC the equivalent of the appropriate fee, as established in Chapter 1-6.05(10) of EPC's rules, and a request that a wetland delineation be performed by EPC for all wetlands within the corridor using EPC's aerial photographic delineation method or field delineation method.
-EPC shall complete the wetland delineation within 30 days of receipt of a complete wetland delineation request and payment of the fee.
-EPC sign-off on the wetland delineation shall be provided in writing within 30 days of a satisfactory completion of the delineation survey.
+3. To initiate the EPC review process, the Licensee will submit to EPC the equivalent of the appropriate fee, as established in Chapter 1-6.05(10) of EPC's rules, and a request that a Wetland delineation be performed by EPC for all Wetlands within the Corridor using EPC's aerial photographic delineation method or field delineation method.
+EPC shall complete the Wetland delineation within 30 days of receipt of a complete Wetland delineation request and payment of the fee.
+EPC sign-off on the Wetland delineation shall be provided in writing within 30 days of a satisfactory completion of the delineation survey.

-4. To minimize impact to wetlands, the Licensee agrees that it shall consult with EPC as a part of its selection of a right-of-way within the certified corridor, and, to the extent practicable, avoid locating the right-of-way in wetlands.
+4. To minimize impact to Wetlands, the Licensee agrees that it shall consult with EPC as a part of its selection of a Right-of-Way within the certified Corridor, and, to the extent Practicable, avoid locating the Right-of-Way in Wetlands.